 We propose step stochastic bisimulation equivalence allowing one to identify algebraic processes with similar behaviour that are however differentiated by the semantics of the calculus.
-It enhances the corresponding relation from dtsiPBC, in that we now have to make difference between the states with positive deterministic sojourn times (called w-tangible states) and those with zero sojourn times (called vanishing states).
+It enhances the corresponding relation from dtsiPBC, in that we now have to make difference between the states with positive sojourn times (called tangible states) and those with zero sojourn times (called vanishing states).
 Therefore, in the definition of step stochastic bisimulation for dtsdPBC, we add a condition stating that vanishing states may only be related with vanishing states.
 We establish consistency of the operational and denotational semantics of dtsdPBC up to step stochastic bisimulation equivalence, meaning that the transition systems of the process expressions are equivalent to the reachability graphs of their dtsd-boxes.
-We examine the interrelations of the proposed relation with other equivalences of the algebra.
-We describe how step stochastic bisimulation equivalence can be used to reduce transition systems of the process expressions and their underlying SMCs while preserving the qualitative and the quantitative characteristics.
+We examine the interrelations of the proposed notion with other equivalences of the algebra.
+We describe how step stochastic bisimulation equivalence can be used to reduce transition systems and SMCs, DTMCs and RDTMCs of the process expressions while preserving the qualitative and quantitative characteristics.
 We demonstrate isomorphism of the quotient (by that equivalence) SMCs (derived from the transition systems) of the process expressions and (derived from the reachability graphs) of their dtsd-boxes.
-We prove that the mentioned equivalence guarantees identity of the stationary behaviour and the residence time properties in the equivalence classes.
+We explore how the quotienting is related to extraction (of Markov chains from transition systems), embedding and reduction, by analyzing the transition probability matrices (TPMs) of the quotient DTMCs, EDTMCs and RDTMCs.
+In this way, we show that the reduced quotient TPMs coincide with the quotient reduced TPMs for DTMCs of the process expressions.
+We prove that the mentioned equivalence guarantees identity of the stationary behaviour and residence time properties in the equivalence classes.
 This implies coincidence of performance indices based on steady-state probabilities of the modeled stochastic systems.
 The equivalences possessing the property can be used to reduce the state space of a system and thus simplify its performance evaluation, what is usually a complex problem due to the state space explosion.

 The theory developed is illustrated with a series of interesting and non-trivial examples that include the travel system model.
 The examples demonstrate how to construct the transition systems of the expressions with different types of multiactions (stochastic and deterministic, the latter consisting of immediate and waiting) and various operations, as well as the reachability graphs of the corresponding dtsd-boxes.
 The resulted transition systems and reachability graphs have all 3 possible kinds of states (stochastically tangible, waitingly tangible and vanishing) and all 4 kinds of transitions (that capture executions of the empty multiset, stochastic, waiting or immediate multiactions).
+From stochastically tangible (s-tangible) states, only the empty set or stochastic multiactions can be executed at the next time moment (after one unit delay).
+From waitingly tangible (w-tangible) states, only waiting multiactions can be executed at the next time moment.
+From vanishing states, only immediate multiactions can be executed at the same time moment (after zero delay).
 The examples show the specification flexibility and expressive power of the calculus, the most important features and peculiarities of its semantics, as well as application of step stochastic bisimulation to the performance analysis methods within dtsdPBC.